Protected trees and tree works applications

 Advice for private tree owners

-• always contact the Local Authority to ensure that the trees are not protected by a Tree Protection Order, planning constraints, that they are not protected because within a Conservation Area, or that Planning Conditions do not apply.
+- always contact the Local Authority to ensure that the trees are not protected by a Tree Protection Order (TPO), planning constraints, that they are not protected because within a conservation area, or that planning conditions do not apply.

 Reputable Tree Surgeons can be found in the Directory of Registered Consultants and Approved Contractors produced by The Arboricultural Association who can be contacted

-What are the penalties for undertaking works to the tree without consent?
+Penalties for undertaking works to the tree without consent

 Section 210(2) of the Town and Country Planning Act 1990 provides that anyone found guilty of unauthorised works to a protected tree is liable, if convicted in the magistrates’ court, to a fine of up to £20,000.
 In serious cases a person may be committed for trial in the Crown Court and, if convicted, is liable to an unlimited fine.
 Section 210(3) provides that, in determining the amount of fine, the court shall take into account any financial benefit which has resulted, or is likely to result, from the offence.